jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a PhD student at the Northwestern University Department of Economics.
-My main research interests lie in development economics.
+I'm a 5th year PhD student at the Northwestern University Department of Economics.
+I'm currently studying Chinese contractors to uncover strategic motives driving Chinese foreign aid to developing countries.
+Find out more about this and my other research below.
 I also enjoy teaching applied statistics and econometric methods with a focus on causal inference.
-Find out more about my research below.